 The Conservatives' 2010 manifesto gave a commitment to "end the couple penalty for all couples in the tax credit system".
-It also stated that marriage would be recognised in the tax system in the next Parliament - but this recognition, in the form of a tax break, was also to apply to civil partnerships.
+It also stated

 In April 2014 MPs voted 279 to 214 in favour of the tax break.
 Labour's attempt to force the Government to review the allowance failed in a further House of Commons vote.
-The transferable tax allowance, which became available on 6 April 2015, is worth up to £212 in 2015/16 for married couples where both are basic rate taxpayers and one spouse earns less than the personal tax allowance.
+The transferable tax allowance, which became available on 6 April 2015, is worth up to £212 in 2015/16 for married couples where both are basic rate taxpayers and one spouse earns less than the personal tax allowance.317